vuejs-translations/docs-fr/src/guide/built-ins/keep-alive.md

 ## Basic Usage {#basic-usage}

-In the Component Basics chapter, we introduced the syntax for [Dynamic Components](/guide/essentials/component-basics.html#dynamic-components), using the `<component>` special element:
+In the Component Basics chapter, we introduced the syntax for [Composants Dynamiques](/guide/essentials/component-basics.html#dynamic-components), using the `<component>` special element:

 ```vue-html
 <component :is="activeComponent" />